Ponte Caldelas

-Ponte Caldelas is a municipality in Galicia, Spain in the province of Pontevedra.
+Ponte Caldelas is a municipality in the province of Pontevedra, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Pontevedra.
 It takes its name from an ancient bridge over the Río Caldelas.

 Etymology

 The town is more than likely named after the old bridge over the river Verdugo, combined with its thermal springs (caldas originates from the Latin word calidae or hot in English).

 Location

 Ponte Caldelas is bounded to the north by the municipality of Cotobade, to the south by Fornelos de Montes and Soutomaior, to east by A Lama and to the west by the municipality of Pontevedra.